-All of these features along with the excellent way OmniFocus allows you to subordinate tasks under each other makes it super easy for me to stay organized.
+All of these features along with the excellent way OmniFocus allows you to subordinate tasks under each other make it super easy for me to stay organized.
 So, I just open up the software to get to work.

 The last way OmniFocus helps me be more productive is by making sure that I am forever reassessing my priorities.
-OmniFocus has a weekly review section which makes you go through every project, task by task, and clarify, reorganize, or delete it.
+OmniFocus has a weekly review section that makes you go through every project, task by task, and clarify, reorganize, or delete it.
 This means you aren’t letting your system get bogged down with tasks that are too vague, or which are no longer necessary.

 Also, we need to recognize that our priorities are constantly changing.
 Something that you captured a few weeks ago, that was eminently important that it be done, now might not matter at all.
 You can delete it and move on.
 Just because it’s in your system doesn’t mean it needs to be done.
-The system is just a tool.
+A system is just a tool.

 Every Sunday night or Monday morning I review all of my OmniFocus projects.
 I take great satisfaction in making my to-do list cleaner and more actionable.
 So, when I start my week I’m ready to tackle whatever is next.